 After a trucking accident, you may think that you are limited to suing only the driver for the event.
-In many cases, you may also be able to hold the trucking company liable for the accident.
+In many cases, your Philadelphia truck accident lawyer may also be able to hold the trucking company liable for the accident.
 Actions or inactions taken by the trucking company may have been the actual cause of your accident.

 Overworked Truck Drivers